-The more religiously knowledgeable we are about ourselves, the more we, as Paul says, "fall short of the glory of God."
-Luther perceived this to mean that we fall short of glorying in God.
+The more religiously knowledgeable we are about ourselves, the more do we, as Paul says, "fall short of the glory of God."
+What that means, Luther perceived, is that we fall short of glorying in God.
 We have ceased glowing, adults that we now are.
-That happens routinely to folks who are conscientious, mature, truthful, self-aware-for instance, to us clergy.

-When it comes to glorying in the divine favor, we clergy fall flat on our faces, thanks to the crippling candor of our religiousness.
-The more religious we are the more critically honest, but also the more we dance before the Holy of Holies like klutzes.
+That happens routinely to folks who are conscientious, mature, truthful, self-aware - for instance, us clergy.
+When it comes to glorying in the divine favor, we fall flat on our faces, thanks to the crippling candor of our religiousness.
+The more religious we are, the more critically honest, but also the more we dance before the Holy of Holies like klutzes.
 Good dancers, like children, never watch their feet.
 Religion encourages watching your feet.
 And so we fall.

-There are whole cults among us who try pathetically to "feel good about ourselves" and grimly work at that new "work of the law," only to feel bad about that in turn.
+There are whole cults among us who try pathetically to "feel good about ourselves," and grimly work at that new "work of the law," only to feel bad about that in turn.
 About what?
 About the fact that trying so hard to feel good about ourselves somehow leaves us feeling worse, though we know we oughtn't.
 Still, honesty keeps breaking through.
+If that hasn't hit you by internship, you must be slow.

 Frank Sinatra once said he was "in favor of anything that will get you through the night, whether it's booze or religion."
 We've got news for Old Blue Eyes: you're at best half right; don't count on religion.

-As with the law and so with religion, you cannot live without it but neither can you live with it.
+As with the law, so with religion, you cannot live without it but neither can you live with it.
 Nor were you meant to.
 But if it's all you have, it's a killer.
-What we are meant to be is plausible-literally, pleasing-and confident that we are plausible.
+What we are meant to be is plausible - literally, pleasing - and confident that we are plausible.
 That is what Paul calls faith: confidence that we have the Creator's applause.
-However, no amount of religion will get you that.
-Of course, neither will booze.

-Moreover, if you don't believe God finds you plausible, Luther discovered, God doesn't.
+But no amount of religion will get you that - of course, neither will booze unless, like booze, it lies to you.
+Moreover, if you don't believe God finds you plausible, so Luther discovered, God doesn't.
 That is why conscientious, religious, law-aware people like clergy are not good at believing.
 For good reason they're not.
-What makes the pastorate such a killer is not the hard work-which, as my mother taught me, never killed anyone-or the stress or even the conflict, but the religiousness of it all, "the law of God."
-That law, with its mortifying truthfulness, is standard equipment, not optional, in the ministry.
+What makes the pastorate such a killer is not the hard work -which, as my mother taught me, never killed anyone - or the stress or even the conflict, but the religiousness of it all, "the law of God."
+And that law, with its mortifying truthfulness, is standard equipment, not optional.